souvik2k21/souvik2k21/README.md

 - 📫 How to reach me **rajkarmakar892@gmail.com**

-- ⚡ Fun fact **When I'm not typing code, you can find me debating which is superior: spaces vs. tabs or whether to name variables in camelCase, snake_case, or kebab-case.
+- ⚡ Fun fact- **When I'm not typing code, you can find me debating which is superior: spaces vs. tabs or whether to name variables in camelCase, snake_case, or kebab-case.
 I also have a secret talent for debugging issues that only seem to occur on Fridays at 5 PM! 😄 #CodingEnthusiast"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">